 When the formatting routines detect a data error, Snapshot writes a description of the error to a file.
 The REPORT option controls the types of data errors that Snapshot writes to its report file during its run.
 Your selections are identified by the label "Data errors" in the Snapshot report file.
-For more information about the Snapshot report file, see "Snapshot Report File" on page160.
+For more information, see Snapshot Report File.